Yogesh-K-Matkar/react_concept_react_app/README.md

         ```

-    (Imps:- <QueryClientProvider> is a query provider that makes the query  available to all components pass between <QueryClientProvider> and </QueryClientProvider>, allowing them to access and interact with the query cache and perform data fetching operations.)
+    **IMP**:- <QueryClientProvider> is a query provider that makes the query  available to all components pass between <QueryClientProvider> and </QueryClientProvider>, allowing them to access and interact with the query cache and perform data fetching operations.

-    QueryClient:- Core part of ReactQuery that performs manage cache data,background fetch when data is old,data synchronization and other query logic.
+    **QueryClient**:- Core part of ReactQuery that performs manage cache data,background fetch when data is old,data synchronization and other query logic.

-    Then use hook useQuery to define queryKey required for while getting Cache data using key and queryFn for calling function that fetches data.
+    Then use hook **useQuery** to define queryKey required for while getting Cache data using key and queryFn for calling function that fetches data.

     Syntax:-